ycm-core/YouCompleteMe/README.md

 non-interface).
 If there are multiple implementations, instead provides a list of implementations to choose from.

-Supported in filetypes: `cs, java, rust`
+Supported in filetypes: `cs, java, rust, typescript, javascript`

 #### The `GoToImplementationElseDeclaration` subcommand